 Many veterans who were not eligible for the above ID cards had a difficult time proving their military service, and often carried a DD Form 214, which contains personal information that should be kept secure (such as the veteran’s SSN, birthday, etc.).
 Best practices for avoiding identity theft recommend leaving your SSN and other personally identifying information in a locked and secure place to avoid potential loss.

-The VA Began Issuing Veterans ID Cards in Nov 2017
+The VA is Now Accepting Applications and Issuing ID Cards

 When will I receive the Veterans ID Card?
 Veterans who apply for a card should receive it within 60 days and can check delivery status of their cards at vets.gov.
 A digital version of the VIC will be available online by mid-December.